User Guide

 .s5cfg Configuration

-Download workflows use an .s5cfg credentials file.
-Phi-Down expects the
+Download workflows use a shared .s5cfg credentials file.
+Phi-Down expects

 Example: